tfarras/nodejs-deploy/README.md

 CMD ["node", "server.js"]
 ```

 But there still is a problem.
 Docker is running our process as `PID 1`.
-According to [Node.js Docker Workgroup Recomendations](https://github.com/nodejs/docker-node/blob/main/docs/BestPractices.md#handling-kernel-signals):
+According to [Node.js Docker Workgroup Recommendations](https://github.com/nodejs/docker-node/blob/main/docs/BestPractices.md#handling-kernel-signals):

-> Node.js was not designed to run as PID 1 which leads to unexpected behaviour when running inside of Docker.
+> Node.js was not designed to run as PID 1 which leads to unexpected behavior when running inside of Docker.
 For example, a Node.js process running as PID 1 will not respond to `SIGINT` (`CTRL-C`) and similar signals.

 We can use a tool called `dumb-init` to fix it.
 It'll be invoked as `PID 1` and then will spawn our node.js process as another process.
 Let's add to our `Dockerfile`: